Check out my new book Intentional on accomplishing more with the science of goal attainment. Read more →

 Thanks for reading my thinkwords.

-Written by Chris Bailey
+Chris Bailey

-Chris Bailey has written hundreds of articles on the subject of productivity and is the author of three books: How to Calm Your Mind, Hyperfocus, and The Productivity Project.
-His books have been published in more than 40 languages.
-Chris writes about productivity on this site and speaks to organizations around the globe on how they can become more productive without hating the process.
+Chris is the bestselling author of four books—Intentional, How to Calm Your Mind, Hyperfocus, and The Productivity Project—which have been published in more than 40 languages.
+He also hosts the Intentional AI podcast, writes a biweekly newsletter, The Recap, and speaks to audiences around the world on how they can become more productive without hating the process.